neuralmagic/sparsify/docs/sparse-transfer-experiment-guide.md

 ##### Computer Vision Use Case:

-Let's say you have an image classification use case and want to run a Sparse-Transfer Experiment on the imagenette dataset.
+You have an image classification use case and want to run a Sparse-Transfer Experiment on the imagenette dataset.
 You don't care about the specific model architecture and just want to leverage SparseZoo's best-optimized model for classification and just apply your dataset to that model to create an accurate, highly performant model to accelerate inference.

 You are targeting a balanced model, but are targeting a pretty drastic 5-10x performance boost in latency while also maintaining the high accuracy of the model so that you can confidently deploy the model in production to solve your business case.